libktx/ktx/ashley/README.md

 - `Entity.plusAssign` (`+=`) operator allows to add a `Component` to an existing `Entity`.
 - Top-level and `Builder` extension DSL methods for constructing `Family` builders with `KClass` instances: `oneOf`, `allOf`, `exclude`.
+- `EntityAdditionListener` is an interface extending `EntityListener` which provides improved typing, as well as empty implementations of event listening methods except for `entityAdded`.
+- `EntityRemovalListener` is an interface extending `EntityListener` which provides improved typing, as well as empty implementations of event listening methods except for `entityRemoved` event.
+- `Engine.onEntityAdded` and `Engine.onEntityRemoved` extension methods make it possible to attach an entity listener created from a passed with a lambda and add them to the `Engine` immediately.
+- Wrappers for `Engine.onEntityAdded` and `Engine.onEntityRemoved` for `IteratingSystem`, `IntervalIteratingSystem` and `SortedIteratingSystem` that use system's `Family` and `Engine` automatically.
 - `mapperFor` factory method allows creating `ComponentMapper` instances.
 - `Mapper` abstract class can be extended by `companion object`s of `Component` to obtain `ComponentMapper` instances.
-- `EntityAdditionListener` is an interface extending `EntityListener` which you can use for only working with the `entityAdded` event
-- `EntityRemovalListener` is an interface extending `EntityListener` which you can use for only working with the `entityRemoved` event
-- `Engine.onEntityAdded` and `Engine.onEntityRemoved` allow you to create such `EntityAdditionListener`s and `EntityRemovalListener`s with a lambda and add them to the `Engine` immediately
-- Wrappers for `Engine.onEntityAdded` and `Engine.onEntityRemoved` for `IteratingSystem`, `IntervalIteratingSystem` and `SortedIteratingSystem` that use these systems' `Family`s and `Engine`s automatically

 > Note that `Mapper` relies on reflection API unsupported by libGDX `ClassReflection`.
 While it should be safe to use
 > on the officially supported platforms, it might not work correctly with the third-party backends.